soyoybean/I-love-what-I-eat/README.md

 # I love what I eat

-An app to help people who had/have issues with eating disorders to entirely love themselves and what they eat.
+An app to help people who had/have issues with eating disorders to develop/settle with a personalized, healthy meal plan.

 ## Project Status
 Development in process and ongoing.